Estate Planning Blog

 Estate Tax and Marriage

 When one spouse passes, no estate tax is required to be paid to either the federal government or the Commonwealth of Massachusetts.
-This exception is called the “Unlimited Marital Deduction” because no matter the size of the estate, a surviving spouse will not have to pay death taxes upon the death of their spouse.
-This …
+This exception is called the “Unlimited Marital Deduction” …

 Read More